 Director, Kentucky Transportation Center

-The Institute of Research for Technology Development (IR4TD) addresses industry problems, with a goal of technology development, by conducting multi-disciplinary research, drawing on a wide array of technical and scientific fields.
+The Institute of Research for Technology Development (IR4TD) addresses industry problems, with a goal of technology development, by fulfilling all three missions of the University of Kentucky – education, research, and outreach.
+It’s made up of two operations with different, yet overlapping missions.

-IR4TD directly responds to industry’s immediate and long-term needs for solutions to process problems and challenges.
+R&D directly responds to industry’s immediate and long-term needs for solutions to process problems and challenges in seven key areas, including energy and combustion, nondestructive testing, and scale modeling.
 It is an outgrowth of the highly successful Painting Technology Consortium (PTC) which joined academic researchers and industrial resources to develop a new generation of energy efficient, environmentally friendly painting technology.
+R&D supports postdoctoral and visiting scholars, and students on multiple levels – graduate, under-graduate and secondary – with research opportunities that enhance their learning experience, a new painting technology course and the recently implemented Toyota Production Engineering Program.

 Dr. Kozo Saito, Director (859)257-6336 ext 80639; contact me